Route of the Caravans: The Silk Road

 Couple of camels in desert of Kazakhstan

 A unique day ahead as we explore the colonial and Soviet splendor of Almaty.
 The city’s Russian name, Alma-Ata, means “father of apples”, as this region is thought to be the ancestral home of this famous fruit.
 Almaty was the capital of the Kazakh Soviet Socialist Republic, and then of the new republic until 1997, when it was moved to Astana.
 Our tour starts with a visit to charming Panfilov Park before heading to the Zenkov’s Holy Ascension Cathedral, completed in 1907 and remaining the second tallest wooden church in the world.
 Next stop is the Central Mosque, built in 1999 as the largest mosque in Kazakhstan.
 At the Central State Museum, we see highlights such as excellent displays of Scythian art and a hall dedicated to the nomadic tribes of the region.
-Our day ends with the opportunity to wander around Green Bazaar, the country’s most famous market.
 Our dinner tonight includes typical Kazakh favourites as we celebrate our journey through the highlights of the Silk Road.
 (B, D)

 Day 18 (TUE): Depart Almaty